GenoML/genoml2/README.md

 --vif 5 \
 --iter 1
 ```
+The `--vif` flag specifies the VIF threshold you would like to use (5 is recommended) and the number of iterations you'd like to run can be modified with the `--iter` flag (if you have or anticipate many collinear variables, it's a good idea to increase the iterations)

 Well, what if you had GWAS summary statistics handy, and would like to incorporate that data in?
 You can do so by running the following:
 ```bash